Evolving cyber threat landscape amid Middle East tensions

 APT Iran

-APT Iran posted a list of target countries including Israel, US, Jordan, Saudi Arabia, and United Arab Emirates (UAE).
+Announcement: posted a list of target countries including Israel, US, Jordan, Saudi Arabia, and United Arab Emirates (UAE)

 313 Team